stingray82/WP-Tasks-After-Install/README.md

 V.2.3 Added additional Softaculous plugin removal, added disable avatars and removed screen options for all but Welcome - the welcome persists as it requires to be logged into dismiss I will continue looking for a way to do this

+V2.3.1 Plugin now Self Deletes once it is finished, no need to manually delete it now